 Step #2 – Find the Most Reliable Vendor(s)

 Using internet research, my daughter was able to find reliability ranking information about each make and model of car.
 This information helped her narrow her choices to only a few makes and models.
-Unfortunately, there is no reliability ranking data for janitorial companies.
+Unfortunately, there is no reliability ranking data for janitorial services.
 However, there are some ways for you to find reliable, reputable vendors that will best meet your needs.
-Check out this resource regarding the types of janitorial companies: The Types of Janitorial Companies and Which One is Best for You.
+Check out this resource regarding the types of janitorial services: The Types of Janitorial Companies and Which One is Best for You.

 One of the best ways to find a reliable janitorial vendor is by reaching out to colleagues in your area.
 Contact a colleague or company who uses an outsourced janitorial solution.
 Here are some questions to ask: